 Guaraní has a word.
 It basically means what you think it means.

-It's for the PNW tech scene and their yard signs.
+It's for thirty-dollar-a-month containers that sit idle.
+It's for surveillance capitalism.
+It's for every company that puts a land acknowledgment on a website hosted on stolen land.
 It's for Amazon and their river they've never seen.
-It's for every company that puts a land acknowledgment on a website hosted on stolen land.
-It's for every government everywhere.
-It's for democracy theater and surveillance capitalism and thirty-dollar-a-month containers that sit idle.

 It's for all of them.